raynaharrisphd/raynaharrisphd.github.io/portfolio.md

 ### 3. Grading Changes in Anatomy & Physiology

-Thanks to a discussion about grades with Heather Eubanks after her lecture on "Data Inquiry and Continuous Improvement", I made some grading changes to my Biology lab quizzes.
-My quizes have some built in attendance points, but at the beginning of the quarter I didn't provide any make-up alternatives.
-I've since additional alternatives for students for credit.
+Thanks to a discussion about grades with Heather Eubanks, I made adjustments to the grading structure of my Biology lab quizzes.
+Initially, my quizzes included built-in attendance points, but I hadn’t offered any make-up alternatives at the start of the quarter.
+Since then, I’ve added additional make-up options to ensure students have the opportunity to earn credit.

 <img src="/images/portfolio/portfolio-1.png" alt="review" width="90%" align="center"/>
 <img src="/images/portfolio/portfolio-3.png" alt="review" width="90%" align="center"/>